sammydowds/client-side-compare/README.md

 ## How does it work?
 When the app fires up, it makes a series of calls to Github's API.
 After the initial calls to Github, it will also continue to make calls to Github every 2 minutes.
 (Note, this frequency is configurable in the 'frequency' variable in the 'defaultState.js' file).

-The app also make calls in a similar way to an API which I build to store voter information, and votes per framework.
+The app also makes calls in a similar way to an API which I build to store voter information, and votes per framework.

 ## File Structure